 Located in the eastern plains of Colorado, the small town of Granada is home to a piece of Colorado history most may not realize exists.
-Built to be hidden from the rest of the world, the Granada Relocation Center, or better known as Camp Amache, might be one of Colorado’s lesser-known National Historic Landmarks.
+Built to be hidden from the rest of the world, the Amache Japanese-American Relocation Center, better known as Camp Amache, might be one of Colorado’s lesser-known National Historic Sites.

 Amid World War II, the U.S. government ordered the construction of ten relocation centers for the internment of Japanese Americans, one of which was Camp Amache.
 Over 10,000 people came through this relocation center, while at its height it housed over 7,500 internees, making it at one point the tenth-largest city in Colorado.

-The remaining part of the camp was reserved for agriculture, where internees raised cattle, poultry, hogs, and grew various crops for eating.
-While agriculture was their main industry, internees also took up traditional Japanese art forms, including wood-carving and calligraphy.
+The remaining part of the camp was reserved for agriculture, where internees raised cattle, poultry, and hogs, as well as growing various crops for eating.
+While agriculture was their main industry, internees also took up traditional Japanese art forms, including wood carving and calligraphy.

 Visiting Camp Amache